ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1.15 =
+Fixed a bug where the iQ tag was inserted into some sitemap plugins.
+Thanks to peytz.dk for providing the fix.

 = 2.1.14 =
 Added the role of the current WP user to the data layer.
 This will allow role-based load rules in TiQ.